-- Will be able to Use first-order kinetics to examine the rates of nuclear decay and be able to calculate the half-life of a radioisotope. - Estimate the remaining amount of a radioisotope, given the appropriate data. - Compare the penetrating power of alpha, beta, neutron, and gamma radiation. - Understand the factors that determine the biological effects of radiation. - Identify the methods for determining absorbed dose, penetrating ability, ionizing ability and units of radioactivity.
+- Will be able to Use first-order kinetics to examine the rates of nuclear decay and be able to calculate the half-life of a radioisotope (L1). - Estimate the remaining amount of a radioisotope, given the appropriate data (L2).

+- Compare the penetrating power of alpha, beta, neutron, and gamma radiation (L1). - Understand the factors that determine the biological effects of radiation (L2). - Identify the methods of determining absorbed dose, penetrating ability, ionizing ability and units of radioactivity (L1).